vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

     For a standalone host, enter the server name or FQDN.

-    If your Primary host is part of a cluster, you can either enter the FQDN of:
+    If your Primary host is part of a cluster, you can enter FQDN of one of the following:

     a.
 The Hyper-V Replica Broker Client Access Point (CAP)